-I won’t lie to you: This water is pretty damn cold, and the dry suit doesn’t keep it all out.
+I won’t lie to you to make you more comfortable.
+Be prepared for your adventure.
+This water is pretty damn cold, and the dry suit doesn’t keep it all out.

 Your face and index fingers are especially prone to numbness.
 And then when it’s time to look under the water’s surface?
 Ahhhhhhhhhhh, spare me.

 My cheeks felt stuck to my face, and my lips?
 Forget them.
 It was as if I didn’t have lips anymore.

 We stayed in the water for about forty minutes, so it wasn’t as if I could hop out right away either.